simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

 ***And since we can define "USER" origin stylesheets within `insertCSS` API, we could use it to exfiltrate the flag from the challenge page URL.***

 {{< alert "circle-info" >}}
-Honestly I think it's kinda ok to have as a feature in user stylesheets, but it's surely should be limited to domain matching only, but as today we can clearly match full URLs with it...and with regexes also!
+Honestly, I think it’s kinda okay to have this as a feature in user stylesheets, but it really should be limited to domain matching only.
+Right now, though, we can clearly match full URLs with it, even using regexes!
 {{< /alert >}}

 No CSP is applied to the challenge page, meaning the following rule will be enough to tell us whether the flag has a `0` character in the 2nd place: